 Best Canon Lens for Landscape

 A lot of landscape photographers rely upon a good wide-angle zoom lens when they’re out in the field, for a number of reasons.
-1. The extra focal flexibility helps accommodate for unknown compositions, and 2.
+1. The extra focal range flexibility helps accommodate compositions, and 2.
 Many photographers might not have access to multiple lenses if they’re trekking, or away from their gear.
 As a landscape photographer myself, I can attest that having a wide-angle zoom is very convenient and far preferable.

 One of the best Canon landscape lenses out there is the 16-35mm f/4.0L II USM.
 This is an extremely impressive lens that offers supreme sharpness, durability, and performance.
 Best of all, this lens isn’t too large and, by many standards, is actually quite small.
 Backpackers and long-distance trekkers will appreciate this lens’ portability very much.